rahul-islam/models/object_detection/g3doc/running_pets.md

-# Quick Start: Distributed Training on the Oxford-IIT Pets Dataset on Google Cloud
+# Quick Start: Distributed Training on the Oxford-IIIT Pets Dataset on Google Cloud

 This page is a walkthrough for training an object detector using the Tensorflow Object Detection API.
-In this tutorial, we'll be training on the Oxford-IIT Pets dataset to build a system to detect various breeds of cats and dogs.
+In this tutorial, we'll be training on the Oxford-IIIT Pets dataset to build a system to detect various breeds of cats and dogs.
 The output of the detector will look like the following: